University of Minnesota Administrative Policy

 • Military events and related activities: to attend any official military-sponsored ceremony, program, or event or certain family support or assistance programs and informational briefings related to the call or active duty;

-• Counseling activities: to attend counseling provided the need arises from the call to or active duty status, it is provided by someone other than a healthcare provider, and it is for the eligible individual, the military servicemember, or the servicemember’s child;
+• Counseling activities: to attend counseling provided the need arises from the call to or active duty status, it is provided by someone other than a healthcare provider, and it is for the Eligible Employee, the military service member, or the service member’s child;

 Serious Health Condition